cryptosocialproof/cryptosocialproof.github.io/README.md

-# CryptoProof
+# CryptoSocialProof

 Generate a shareable receipt image from any Solana DEX swap — attach your own photo and the transaction details are pulled directly from the blockchain.

 ## What it does

-Upload a photo, paste a Solana transaction signature, and CryptoProof will:
+Upload a photo, paste a Solana transaction signature, and CryptoSocialProof will:

 1. Fetch the swap data from the Solana blockchain (no API key required)
 2. Resolve token names and logos automatically